AbelRapha/AbelRapha/README.md

-# Olá!
-Eu sou o Abel!
-Prazer! 👋
+# Hi!
+I'm Abel!
+Nice to meet you! 👋

-* 👨‍🎓 Atualmente eu sou graduando em Engenharia de Transporte pela FT-UNICAMP</h2>
+* 👨‍🎓 I’m currently an undergraduate student in Transportation Engineering at FT-UNICAMP
-* 📚 Minha área de estudo vem sendo principalmente para a área de dados, machine learning e IA (Inteligência Artificial)
+* 📚 My area of study has been focused mainly on data analysis, machine learning, and AI (Artificial Intelligence)
-* 👨‍🏫 Já fui Monitor na disciplina de estatísitica para 4 turmas turmas na Faculdade (Eng.
-Ambiental, Eng.
-Transportes, Sistemas de Informação e Tec Saneamento)
+* 👨‍🏫 I’ve been a Teaching Assistant in the Statistics course for 4 university classes (Environmental Engineering, Transportation Engineering, Information Systems, and Sanitation Technology)
-* 💬 Tenho um canal no YouTube onde ensino programação com Estatística: [Descomplicando Dados](https://www.youtube.com/channel/UCwA0jaKFfgyOUrWx5CN_Nzw)
+* 💬 I have a YouTube channel where I teach programming with Statistics and other things: [Descomplicando Dados](https://www.youtube.com/channel/UCwA0jaKFfgyOUrWx5CN_Nzw)
-* 📫 Como me encontrar: e-mail: contatobeldev@gmail.com ou pelo [linkedin](https://www.linkedin.com/in/abel-rapha-280a0a216/)
+* 📫 How to reach me: email: contatobeldev@gmail.com or via [LinkedIn](https://www.linkedin.com/in/abel-rapha-280a0a216/)
-* 💭 Uma curiosidade sobre mim: Eu sou muito comunicativo, então não tenha vergonha de vir falar comigo 😊
+* 💭 A fun fact about me: I’m super outgoing, so don’t be shy to come chat with me 😊

 <div>
   <a href="https://github.com/AbelRapha">